stacksmith/stacksmith/README.md

 Hello, and welcome to my little opinionated island.
 If you are easily offended, please leave now.

-I breathe Common Lisp - and assembly when I need more control (with an occasional Forth or Smalltalk bender).
-As a language geek, I can work with anything (except possibly Haskell which just annoying).
+I breathe Common Lisp - and assembly when I need more control.
+As a language geek, I can work with any, but find most stupid and/or annoying, (except for Forth and Smalltalk).

 I am a minimalist and dislike most things, with a level of passion commensurate with the needless complexity involved.
 I tolerate complexity which is absolutely necessary to accomplish the absolutely-necessary goals.

-I tend to focus on deep rabbitholes having to do with editing of structures, texty things, compilers, and nifty datastructures.
+I tend to focus on deep rabbitholes having to do with editing of structures, texty things, compilers, and nifty datastructures, especially probabilistic and immutable ones.
 <!--
 **stacksmith/stacksmith** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.